svmiller/eh6127/lab-scripts/ols-diagnostics.md

 on previous course websites and on my blog that show you how to do this.
 However, we’ll keep it simple and focus on some convenience functions because they also illustrate the myriad options you have.
 Let’s focus on just two.
-The first, the simple bootstrap pionereed by Bradley Efron, resamples *with replacement* from the data and re-runs the model some number of times.
+The first, the simple bootstrap pioneered by Bradley Efron, resamples *with replacement* from the data and re-runs the model some number of times.
 In expectation, the mean coefficients of these re-estimated models converge on what it is in the offending model (which